New Economy Project logo

 Pros

-• Completely free legal advice and information through NYC Financial Justice Hotline with bilingual support (English/Spanish)
+• listed with no monthly subscription legal advice and information through NYC Financial Justice Hotline with bilingual support (English/Spanish)

 • Impact litigation that has successfully challenged predatory practices and established legal protections for consumers